Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 ##### 3. Register the TasksStoreManager new service and DaprClient

 Now we need to register the new service named `TasksStoreManager` and `DaprClient` when the Backend API app starts up.
-To do so open the file `Program.cs` and register both as shown below.
+To accomplish this open the file `Program.cs` and register both as shown below.
 Do not forget to comment out the registration of the `FakeTasksManager` service as we don’t want to store tasks in memory anymore.

 ```csharp
 var builder = WebApplication.CreateBuilder(args);